asutton/wg21/overload/fn.md

 With the introduction of abbreviated function templates in concepts, it becomes more difficult to distinguish between non-overload and overloaded names.
 In other words, to pass `is_odd` as a predicate to say, `find_if`, you would have to wrap it in a lambda or instantiate it.
+Developers should not be required to know about every declaration (or absence of declarations) just to use a function.
+State what you want, and let the compiler find what you need.

 ## Proposal

-This paper proposes that all names referring to sets of functions and function templates work in exactly the same ways in all contexts.
-Fortunately, that problem is already solved for function calls.
-Now, we just need to solve the problem of passing overload sets as function arguments.
+This paper proposes to allow passing overloaded names as arguments to generic algorithms.
+The reason for doing so is to give equal treatment, in terms of a common use pattern, to names that refer to individual functions, function templates, and sets of thereof.

 The solution is straightforward.
 To support this feature, we extend template argument deduction to handle the case where an argument is an *id-expression*